gauravsinhaweb/daily-challenge/README.md

 5. `npm install`
 6. `npm start`

-## It is made my using Create-React-App
+## It is made by using Create-React-App
 here is the link for to install CRA on your PC https://create-react-app.dev/docs/getting-started/